-Beertown Public House is a group of beer-focused restaurants in Ontario, part of the Charcoal Group of Restaurants based in Waterloo, Ontario.
+The Beertown Public House is a group of beer-focused restaurants in Ontario, part of Charcoal Group of Restaurants based in Waterloo, Ontario.

-Its location too on the western end of the core will help build its own base there.
-It is not that far from the Rogers Centre, and with the Blue Jays playing here again that will help bring the people.
+There are a number of beer-aware destinations in the downtown core, but a new one is always welcome, and I suspect this Beertown will cut its swath in its patch of downtown.
+The location too on the western edge of the core is not far from the Rogers Centre.
+With the Toronto Blue Jays playing here again that will help bring in the people.

 Beertowns do not brew onsite, and I don’t think it’s really needed.
 With everything from lassi gose to bourbon-barrel Imperial Porter currently featuring at the Toronto location, no help is needed on the beer front.

 Looking in the rear-view mirror for a moment, and overseas, a UK pub guide of 1976 noted that unexpectedly in the City of London, “posh blocks with tinted glass” blended harmoniously with traditional architecture such as old warehouses.

 The observation has proved true in time for other parts of London, and for the pub itself, which needn’t look Victorian in other words – after all only one stage in its development.
 North America led the way here since our urban centres were designed later and closer to the spirit of modern commerce.

 Based on visits to London in recent years I think the two streams have merged, cities everywhere in fact seem a blending of old and new.
 The pub can look as if from any age and blend in.

 The truth is, for many patrons, its spirit is not affected.
 What “makes” the public house is not Victorian bric-a-brac, a leafy garden, a railway arch, an avuncular landlord.